aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 ^^^^^^^^^^^^^^^^^

-A `good first issue <https://github.com/aboutcode-org/scancode-toolkit/labels/good%20first%20issue>`_ means it's recommended for people who haven't contributed to Scancode Toolkit before.
+A `good first issue <https://github.com/aboutcode-org/scancode-toolkit/labels/good%20first%20issue>`_ means it's recommended for people who haven't contributed to ScanCode-Toolkit before.

 .. _newcomer_add_functionalirty:

 Add new Functionality/Enhancement to ScanCode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are two main paths you can follow to add a new functionality to Scancode.
+There are two main paths you can follow to add a new functionality to ScanCode.
 They are:

 #.
-Add the functionality to Scancode itself.
+Add the functionality to ScanCode itself.
 #.
 Add plugins if the functionality is very much application dependent.

 Refer `enhancement issues <https://github.com/aboutcode-org/scancode-toolkit/labels/enhancement>`_ for the first type of